-In October, Georgia State University published a report entitled "Georgia’s Incredible Shrinking Sales Tax Base."
-WABE News summarizes the report, which claims that Georgian consumers are spending much less money on goods, and therefore, paying less sales tax.
+In October, Georgia State University published a report entitled “Georgia’s Incredible Shrinking Sales Tax Base.”
+WABE News summarizes the report, which claims that Georgian consumers are spending much less money on goods, and therefore, paying less sales tax (article no longer available).
 While income for residents is up, sales tax revenue for the state of Georgia has shrunk by 31% (when adjusted for inflation).
 Author Robert Buschman claims most of that loss comes from the consumer move towards spending on untaxed services over goods, like restaurant meals and housekeeping services.

 Is this an isolated problem for Georgia, or a new trend across the U.S.?
 PEW Charitable Trust’s report, Fiscal 50, which examines tax revenues across the country, claims that tax revenue has increased since balancing out over the last 2 years from the 2008 recession.
 However, not every state has recovered from the recession yet and the report found that tax revenue is now growing more slowly – not just because of consumers’ changing habits but due to a variety of factors.